w1049/Toy-file-system/typescript.md

 ./client 12345
 ```
 By default, a user can only read files from other users and cannot write to them.
 You can try it by yourself.

+In step3, all logs are printed in the shell.